Institute for Peace and Justice

 Building on the experience and recommendations of nearly a decade of Women PeaceMakers, the Institute for Peace and Justice launched Women PeaceMakers Regional Networks in 2011, beginning in Asia.

-In 2011, building on the experience and recommendations of nearly a decade of Women PeaceMakers, the IPJ launched Women PeaceMakers Regional Networks, beginning in Asia.
-The networks provide opportunities for the Women PeaceMakers to exchange strategies on peace, security and justice issues specific to their region.
-They also share their expertise with local communities, civil society, politicians, peacebuilders and the security sector.
+The networks provide opportunities for the Women PeaceMakers to exchange strategies on peace, security, and justice issues specific to their region.
+They also share their expertise with local communities, civil society, politicians, peace builders, and the security sector.

-In addition to a strategic planning session to plan future network summits, the WPMs carried out a series of round-table discussions, workshops and media interviews with local constituencies of women politicians, women civil society leaders in Kathmandu and women peacebuilders in the rural district of Makwanpur.
+In addition to a strategic planning session to plan future network summits, the PeaceMakers carried out a series of round-table discussions, workshops, and media interviews with local constituencies of women politicians, women civil society leaders in Kathmandu, and women peacebuilders in the rural district of Makwanpur.

 "I was very much impressed and motivated with the three peacemakers.
 Their work with the combatants, government and conflicting groups, [women’s] role as mediators and [the] integration of economic programs with peace can be used on our context too."

 The peacemakers and Aker were also featured on Nepal Television Plus, in two segments in honor of International Women's Day: